munificent/craftinginterpreters/book/calls-and-functions.md

 That's fine for code inside function bodies, but what about code that isn't?
 The "top level" of a Lox program is also imperative code and we need a chunk to compile that into.
-We can simplify the compiler and VM by placing that top level code inside an automatically-defined function too.
+We can simplify the compiler and VM by placing that top-level code inside an automatically defined function too.
 That way, the compiler is always within some kind of function body, and the VM always runs code by invoking a function.
 It's as if the entire program is <span name="wrap">wrapped</span> inside an implicit `main()` function.